deltanet/adapt-enhanced-question/README.md

 ## Limitations

-This cannot be used when adapt-contrib-tutor is installed, as there are issues with adapt-contrib-trickle events.
+This cannot be used when adapt-contrib-tutor is installed, as there are issues with adapt-contrib-trickle events, and multiple feedback popups will open.

 ----------------------------
-**Version number:**  2.3.1
+**Version number:**  3.0.0
-**Framework versions supported:**  ^2.0.4
+**Framework versions supported:**  4+
 **Author / maintainer:** DeltaNet with [contributors](https://github.com/deltanet/adapt-enhanced-question/graphs/contributors)
 **Accessibility support:** Yes
 **RTL support:** Yes